 UBER & LYFT.

-Uber’s policy is that it is up to the discretion of the driver to allow your dog to ride.
+Both Uber and Lyft’s policy is that it is up to the discretion of the driver to allow your dog to ride.
 When you get matched with a driver, just send a quick message to ask if it is ok to bring your dog.
 They do have the right to say no, so be prepared for possible cancellations and wait times.

 Smell like a daisy.